Understanding the Cerebrum: Functions and Structure

-The largest and topmost part of the brain is called the cerebrum.
+The cerebrum is the largest and topmost part of the brain.
 Two-thirds of the weight of the brain is made up of the cerebral hemispheres, which make up the cerebrum.
-Language and speech are governed by the functionally dominant hemisphere, which is often the left.
+The functionally dominant hemisphere, often the left, governs language and speech.
 The opposing hemisphere decodes spatial and visual information.

 The four major lobes are also located within the cerebral cortex.